pacificclimate/station-data-portal/user-doc/root.rst

 before it can be used to access data.
 Click the **Accept** button to accept the terms of use and enter the app proper.

-The MDP’s first action is to request all data describing stations in its region database.
+The MDP’s first action is to fetch data describing all stations in its region database.
 This may take a few seconds.
 During this time, the map shows only the background base map.
 When all the descriptive data (metadata) has loaded, the map shows markers for each station.